Aleph

 └─④ Event fan-out

-to the team chat history (powers attribution-bubble replay).
+team chat history (powers attribution-bubble replay).

 Leader review re-dispatch